top of page

 Are Too Many Decisions Draining Your Energy?

-From deciding what to wear, how to respond to emails, managing work tasks, parenting decisions, and even choosing what to eat, the brain is continuously evaluating options.
-Over time, this mental load builds and leads to emotional exhaustion, irritability, and decreased motivation.
+From deciding what to wear to how to respond to emails, managing work tasks, parenting decisions, and even choosing what to eat, our brains are continuously evaluating options.
+Over time, this mental load builds up, leading to emotional exhaustion, irritability, and decreased motivation.

 What Is Decision Fatigue?